Saturday, November 16, 2019

 Raleigh, North Carolina

 The 2019 North Carolina Down Syndrome Conference covers the lifespan of an individual with Down syndrome and is a valuable resource serving all audiences.
-The conference includes a plenary speaker and 18 breakout sessions that bring information and resources to families, educators, healthcare providers, and older teens and adults with Down syndrome.
+The conference includes a plenary speaker, resource exhibits, networking lunch, and 18 breakout sessions that bring information and resources to families, educators, healthcare providers, and older teens and adults with Down syndrome.